 Return Relative to Current Share Price

-AME, ATRO, CTAS, PCAR, and PKOH can be thought of as valuation peers to LECO, in the sense that they are in the Industrials sector and have a similar price forecast based on DCF valuation.
+ADP, MOG.A, ROK, HEI, and IEX can be thought of as valuation peers to LECO, in the sense that they are in the Industrials sector and have a similar price forecast based on DCF valuation.

 It is my pleasure to introduce your host, Amanda Butler, Vice President of Investor Relations and Communications.
 Joining me on the call today is Chris Mapes, Lincoln's, Chairman, President and Chief Executive Officer, as well as Gabe Bruno, our Chief Financial Officer.